 My name is Cheryl Tuttle.
 I grew up in Hoopa, attending Hoopa Elementary and Hoopa High School before receiving my B.A. from Humboldt State University.
 I am a member of the Yurok tribe and I also have Karuk ancestry.
 At HSU, I was a member of the Indian Teacher Education and Personnel Program.
 I received my Multiple-Subjects Credential from Dominican College.
 I later received my Administrative Credential from Sonoma State.
-This past year I received a Master’s in Education from Wilkes University with an emphasis on the Art and Science of Teaching.
+I received a Master’s in Education from Wilkes University with an emphasis on the Art and Science of Teaching.

 I have been teaching at Round Valley since 2003, in a variety of roles: CDS teacher, 6th grade teacher, Principal, Curriculum Coach, Multi-Media & Yearbook teacher, and the Indian Land Tenure teacher.
 Currently I am the Native Studies Director for RVUSD.
 I teach Wailaki language 1 and 2 and Native American Studies at the high school.
 I teach Lessons of Our Round Valley Land for grades K-8.
 I am the advisor of the Native American Club at the high school and the mentor for the Dreamstarter Grant.